Projects Proudly Sponsored by Frostburg First

-A grant through the State Highway Administration’s Recreational Trails Program was submitted in July 2016 to support a project to create signage leading from the Great Allegheny Passage Frostburg Trailhead up to Main Street to help bikers and pedestrians using the trail navigate to necessary amenities at the Depot and on Main Street.
-Grants will be awarded in October, and we hope to be a recipient.
+In October 2016, FrostburgFirst was awarded a grant through the State Highway Administration’s Recreational Trails Program to support a project to create signage leading from the Great Allegheny Passage Frostburg Trailhead up to Main Street to help bikers and pedestrians using the trail navigate to necessary amenities at the Depot and on Main Street.
+More information coming soon!

 Frostburg Business Directory